ACT Policy Against Child Labor, Forced Labor & Human Trafficking

 ACT ensures that working conditions are safe, that workers are treated with respect and dignity as understood by the international community, and business operations are environmentally responsible and conducted ethically.
-Both ACT and its vendors are expected to honor this commitment

 “Forced Labor” means coerced labor, involuntary servitude, peonage or indentured labor, involuntary prison labor, slavery, human trafficking or sex trafficking, including but not limited to transporting, harboring, recruiting, or transferring persons by means of threat (including but not limited to threat of harm or physical restraints, or threat of abuse of legal process), force, coercion, abduction or fraud.

 ACT expressly prohibits its vendors from using, engaging in or facilitating Forced Labor of any kind.
 This applies to all workers including temporary, migrant, student, contract, direct employees, and any other type of worker.
-Vendors unwilling to meet these requirements may be ineligible for ACT approved vendor status.
+Vendors unwilling to meet these requirements will be ineligible for ACT approved vendor status.